rperezsoto/coding_camp_2024/day_4/exercises_functions.rst

 ------------

 Write a function that given a number, it will print if the number is divisible by 2, or 3.
-And will also display the reminder of dividing it by 7 if the number is larger than 7.
+And will also display the remainder of dividing it by 7 if the number is larger than 7.

 Constraints: